jeffreyzhangsd/Persistence/README.md

 **Required Must-have Stories**

-* User can log into account
-* User can save a habit to their account/device
+* User can save a habit to their device
 * User can see their saved habits
 * Ability to send notification to user
 * Ability to set timer for notifications
-* Ability to set a habit to be finished for the current time window

 **Optional Nice-to-have Stories**

 * User can set different times for different habits
-* User can save different
+* Ability to set a habit to be finished for the current time window
 * User can log onto account across devices

 ### 2. Screen Archetypes

-- [ ] Login screen
-* Log into account
 - [ ] Home screen (current habits)
 * View saved habits
 - [ ] New habit screen